kshedden/seqmatch/README.md

 line, with the structure: sequence id/tab/sequence/newline.
 Sequence elements other than A/T/G/C are converted to X.

-2. Run `sort_sources.pbs` to sort and de-duplicate the reads, retaining the count information
+2. Run `sort_sources.pbs` and `sort_targets.pbs` to sort and
+de-duplicate the sequences.
+The count information is retained for the sources but not for the targets.

 3. Run `bloom.go` to identify candidate matches.